qiankanglai/LoopScrollRect/README.md

     - The cell needs `Layout Element` attached and preferred width/height
     - You should add a script receiving message `void ScrollCellIndex (int idx) `
 ![ScrollCell](Images/ScrollCell.png)
-2. Right click in Hierarchy and click **UI/Loop Horizontal/Vertical Scroll Rect**.
-I highly suggests you trying modify these when playing.
+2. Right click in Hierarchy and click **UI/Loop Horizontal Scroll Rect** or **UI/Loop Vertical Scroll Rect**.
+It is the same for these two in the Component Menu.
 	- Init in Start: call Refill cells automatically when Start
 	- Prefab Pool: the EasyObjPool gameObject
 	- Prefab Pool Name: the corresponding pool in step 1